 - Schedule and plan team meetings

 - Use google calendar or calendly to set up meetings.
 Make sure the time chosen is comfortable for all the team members.

 Here’s how a typical day at a completely cloud-based workspace looks like;

 - Daily status review using different tools

 Perfomatix is a fully integrated cloud-based operations company with 100+ employees in more than four countries.
-We have managed to maintain our workflow uninterrupted by integrating various departments in different geographies for the past six years.
+We have managed to maintain our workflow in software product engineering services uninterrupted by integrating various departments in different geographies for the past six years.
 Adapting to this unforeseen crisis has been definitely difficult for us, but the process and workflow that we followed helped us navigate through this.

 Do you have a similar workflow?

 Are you looking to upgrade your business to the cloud?

 Let us know and we can share our expertise in this area.